puacnikolina/web-project/README.md

 ## ✨ Project Overview

-**Ozeum** is a lightweight PHP-based museum management system that allows both visitors and administrators to interact with museum content.
+This project is a lightweight PHP-based art gallery management system that allows both visitors and administrators to interact with gallery's content.
 It includes core features such as:

 - Exhibition and artwork management
 - Ticket purchasing and category handling